vtenfys/ninetales/README.md

 ## Local Development

 You can develop and test Ninetales locally using [Verdaccio](https://github.com/verdaccio/verdaccio).
-Note: the `verdaccio` package script requires `bash` to be installed if running on Windows.
+Note: the `verdaccio` package script requires `bash` to be installed, and hasn't been tested on Windows.

 ### Building and Publishing to Verdaccio